Institution and Cafeteria Cooks prepare and cook large quantities of food for institutions, such as schools, hospitals, or cafeterias.

 - Cook foodstuffs according to menus, special dietary or nutritional restrictions, or numbers of portions to be served.

-School Cafeteria Cooks with little to no experience tend to make between $17400 and $19580 while the more experienced ones make over $29810 per year.
+Institution and Cafeteria Cooks with little to no experience tend to make between $18840 and $22000 while the more experienced ones can earn over $32860 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A School Cafeteria Cook is to move to a higher paying state like AK.
-Right now, the highest paying states for School Cafeteria Cooks are AK, RI, CT, MA and HI.
+One of the easiest ways to increase your salary as an Institution and Cafeteria Cook is to move to a higher paying state like CT.
+Right now, the highest paying states for Institution and Cafeteria Cooks are CT, HI, AK, MA and DC.

-3 other factors that can increase your salary as A School Cafeteria Cook is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Institution and Cafeteria Cook is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other School Cafeteria Cooks what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Institution and Cafeteria Cooks what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons